 Luna has been candid about how his Hollywood prospects have given him a special way to connect with his children.
 In July 2019, he told "Entertainment Tonight" that starring in director Guillermo del Toro's animated series "3Below: Tales of Arcadia" — a show that he said comments on "love," "family," and "belonging" — allowed him to communicate with his kids better.
 "I have to thank him because he showed me a way to talk to my kids in a very respectful, very intelligent, very horizontal way," Luna said.

-Along with moving back to Mexico, Diego also keeps his personal life pretty private, letting his two kids lead as normal lives as they can.
-His two little ones have joined him on red carpets, though, along with Camila, whom Diego is still close with while they coparent their children.
-Keep reading to learn a few fun things about his kids!
+The actor keeps his personal life pretty private these days, letting his two kids flourish as normally as they can.
+They have, however, joined him on red carpets, along with Sodi, whom Luna is still close with as they coparent.
+Keep reading to learn a few more fun things about Luna's kids!

 Fiona Luna was born July 1, 2010.
-She is Diego Luna's youngest child and was named after Diego's mother.
-Fiona is apparently into music, as her devoted dad told C Magazine in 2019 that on his current trip to LA from Mexico City, he was on the hunt for a pink violin for her.
-"There must be somewhere on Sunset Boulevard that sells pink violins . . ." he joked.
+She is Luna's youngest child and was named after his mother.
+Fiona is apparently into music, as her devoted dad told magazine C in 2019 that he was on the hunt for a pink violin for her.
+"There must be somewhere on Sunset Boulevard that sells pink violins," he joked.

-In early 2020, both Fiona and Jerónimo contracted COVID-19 and had to stay separated from their dad, but Diego told IndieWire in April that both had recovered and were now immune to the virus.
-He said they were finally back home with him and they were in the "next stage."
+In early 2020, both Fiona and Jerónimo contracted COVID-19 and had to stay separated from their dad, Luna told IndieWire in April of that year.
+In the same interview, Luna said that both had since recovered, adding that they were finally back home with him and "in the next stage."